Hearts and Flowers

 Soon thereafter, "Hearts and Flowers" (along with Gustav Lange's "Flower Song") became more commonly associated with underscoring an over-the-top parody of melodrama in film.
 Around 1919, musical accompaniment cue sheets start suggesting the tune "a la burlesque" to mock-dramatic scenes.
 Even into the late 1920s, "Hearts and Flowers" continued to be suggested as a burlesque dramatic piece.

 "Hearts and Flowers" was not only heard in theater as accompaniment to films, but played an integral part of on-set music for actors.
 Viola Dana famously requested the tune to be played in order for her to generate enough emotion for her to cry real tears.
 This was later parodied in the 1928 film Show People with Marion Davies.

 The song eventually became a byword for maudlin love songs.
 It was used in the title of a chart hit for singer Johnny Desmond in 1954, "Play Me Hearts and Flowers (I Want to Cry)".

 The term 'hearts-and-flowers' has entered the English language with the sense "extreme sentimentality, cloying sweetness".

 The 1958 Jack Kirby comic story "Hearts and Flowers" makes direct reference to the song as outdated but still moving, prompting the hip, street-wise narrator to use the song as shorthand for his own romantic nature: "The music that came out was square as a frame.
 But it washed against me like the waters of a dark ocean..."

 There is a reference to "Hearts and Flowers" in Amazing Spider-Man #45, published February, 1967.

-It is also the song used during the scene 'Toast' in Noël Coward's play 'Family Album', where his character calls it "The loveliest song in the world", after his wife has sung Mary D. Brine's lyrics to it at the dinner table.